HAYY: A Self-Taught Musical (nüans)

 The project started from a slight hope to travel to Japan by a few German artists, whom Maki Umehara met at the benigging of her study in Germany.
 Shortly afterward, she planned for exchange-exhibitions together with a professor, artists around Kunstakademie Düsseldorf; artists and professors in Nagoya, Japan.

-Travel together with 18 artists [six artists from Germany, five artists from Switzerland/Germany, five artists from Japan/Germany, an artist from Chile, an artist from Colombia / Bag #01-06, from Germany to Japan, for one month]: Düsseldorf ー Nagoya
+Travel together with 18 artists [six artists from Germany, five artists from Switzerland/Germany, five artists from Japan/Germany, an artist from Chile, an artist from Colombia / Bag #1-6, Düsseldorf, Germany ー Japan, for one month]

 Field work (group):